advancedAgritek-BB/coinTrader2.0/README.md

    - `/balance` – display your current exchange holdings
    - `/trades` – summarize executed trades
    - `/panic_sell` – exit all open positions immediately (paper or live).
       Liquidations are recorded in `crypto_bot/logs/positions.log` while
       overall activity continues in `bot.log`.
+After closing a position you can confirm the updated wallet total by reading the last "Wallet balance" entry in this file.
    - HTTP `POST /close-all` – trigger the same exit via the web server, also works in paper trading mode.
 4. If you see `Failed to send message: Not Found` in the logs, the chat ID or token is likely incorrect or the bot lacks permission to message the chat.
    Double-check the values in `config.yaml` and ensure you've started a